monarin/psana-nersc/psdaq/instructions/k-microscope/03_get_network_package_on_datanode.md

 ```
 sudo ldconfig -v /opt/kmicro/lib/
 ```
 3. Run the gui.
-Note that the first LD* path is for libqwt (sent by Sur
+Note that the first LD* path is for libqwt (sent by SurfaceConcept) and the second is libtiff available in our conda environment.
 ```
 LD_LIBRARY_PATH=/cds/home/m/monarin/sw/kmicro/SurfaceConcept/20241206/tdc_gui/dldgui2_centos7_lcls2_v0.2.11:$CONDA_PREFIX/lib ./dldgui2
 ```
-4.
-5.